Agentic Readiness Index (ARI) — Methodology

 Automatic detection has an estimated margin of error of 2-5% for complex cases: multi-language sites, unreferenced booking engines, non-standard JavaScript architectures.

-ARI v1 was published simultaneously with the TPDI.
-This is deliberate: measuring platform dependence without measuring alternative preparedness would have been an incomplete analysis.
+ARI is published simultaneously with the TPDI: measuring platform dependence without measuring alternative preparedness would be an incomplete analysis.

 That is precisely what the report "The Double Threat — State of Platform Dependence 2026" will document across 1,200 analyzed cities.